 Ready to Remodel?

-In honor of National Home Improvement Month, Kansas City NARI, the National Association of the Remodeling Industry (NARI), advises homeowners of the 10 most important steps to take before the remodeling project starts.
+Kansas City NARI advises homeowners of the 10 most important steps to take before the remodeling project starts.

-- Research your project.
-Taking time to research projects on the Internet and www.remodelingkc.com will provide a good sense of what is involved such as price, scope of work, return on investment and new product/material options.
-Also, research property values in your neighborhood to make sure your project is in line with other homes in the area.
+Research your project.
+Taking time to research projects on the internet and using www.remodelingkc.com will provide a good sense of what is involved in a remodel.
+Research property values in your neighborhood to make sure your project is in line with other homes in the area.

-- Verify your remodeler.
+Verify your remodeler.
 Don’t take their word for it.
 Check the information given to you such as references, license numbers, insurance information and certifications by calling providers to verify.
 Request a visit to an active client’s jobsite.
-Make it known that you are checking on him—a true professional considers that as a positive sign to working with a homeowner.
+Make it known that you are checking them out—a true professional considers that as a positive sign when working with a homeowner.

-- Create a communication plan.
+Create a communication plan.
 A common downfall in remodeling is lack of communication between homeowners and remodelers.
 Your remodeler should lay out a communication plan at the beginning of the project.
-If not, ask them to do so.
 This plan should clarify roles of everyone involved, communication methods, availability, and frequency of communication that is expected.

 The first step to hiring a professional is through NARI, whose members are vetted and approved by industry peers to ensure they live up to the professional standards that NARI sets.